-Press the Menu button while in Split Screen mode to access this menu.
+Press the Menu button on the projector or remote control while in Split Screen mode to access this menu.

 Screen Size

 Split Screen Setup > Screen Size

 Adjusts the size of the two screens.
 Choose Larger Left to increase the size of the left screen, Larger Right to increase the size of the right screen, or Equal to split the display evenly between the two screens.